copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Orcs, barbarians, and cavemen have a Wisdom-dependent chance of avoiding the urge to take a bath in a fountain.
 - Scrolls of earth work again in all levels besides the non-Earth Planes.
+- Yeenoghu no longer carries a wand of wishing; instead there is a buried chest on his level that may contain it.

 ### Interface changes